MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/jobs/contoso-coffee-jobs-intro.md

 > Before you run any of the scenarios for Contoso Coffee, post any item journal lines with opening balances.
 For more requirements, see the [Set up Contoso Coffee data](#set-up-contoso-coffee-jobs-and-project-management-data) section.
 >
 >
-## Set up Contoso Coffee Jobs and Project Management data
+## <a name="set-up-contoso-coffee-jobs-and-project-management-data"></a>Set up Contoso Coffee Jobs and Project Management data

 [!INCLUDE [contoso-coffee-app-install](../../includes/contoso-coffee-app-install.md)]